-- Ÿ It should be able to evaluate existing national law in the light of the obligations created by the Conventions, Protocols, and other instruments of IHL. - Ÿ It should be in a position to make recommendations for further implementation, to monitor the law and ensure it is applied.
-This may involve proposing new legislation or amendments to existing law, coordinating the adoption and content of administrative regulations, or providing guidance on the interpretation and application of humanitarian rules. - Ÿ The committee should play an important role in promoting activities to spread knowledge of IHL.
-It should have the authority conduct studies, propose to activities, and assist in making IHL more widely known.
-The committee should therefore be involved in instructing the armed forces in this domain, teaching it at various levels of the public education system and promoting the basic principles of IHL among the general population.
+- It should be able to evaluate existing national law in the light of the obligations created by the Conventions, Protocols, and other instruments of IHL. - It should be in a position to make recommendations for further implementation.
+This may involve proposing new legislation or amendments to existing law, coordinating the adoption and content of administrative regulations, or providing guidance on the interpretation and application of IHL rules. - The committee should play an important role in promoting activities to spread knowledge of IHL.
+It should have the authority to conduct studies, propose activities, and assist in making IHL more widely known.
+The committee should therefore be involved in instructing the armed forces in this domain, teaching IHL at various levels of the public education system and promoting the basic principles of IHL among the general population.